antfu/antfu.me/pages/posts/mental-health-oss.md

 ### When Your Dream Becomes Your Job

-It awesome to live in your own dream, and honestly, a privilege.
-But also, to be honest, having a dream is quite different from living in it.
+It's awesome to live in your own dream, and honestly, a privilege.
+But also, to be realisistic, having a dream is quite different from living in it.
 Dreams are always idealized, excluding all the boring details.
 My dream is to be a full-time open source developer.
 Yes, it sounds great to be independent, to work on what you like, to have a flexible or no schedule at all, to work from anywhere, and to benefit the world, etc. But in reality, things are not that simple.

 It's quite similar to "Make your hobby your job".
 It indeed has a great amount of benefits, like you will be more enjoyable and productive, but it also comes with obligations and responsibilities.
 When a hobby becomes a job, you lose the freedom to choose when and what to.
 Before, you would do your hobbies as after-work relaxation, but now when you want to relax with your hobbies, they become work.